-Clients: Publishers Weekly, Salon.com, in Sunset, Portland Monthly, Edible Portland, AAA's Via, The Statesman-Journal, Salem Weekly, Oregon Quarterly, Oregon Humanities Magazine, and Northwest Palate.
+Clients: Sunset, Publishers Weekly, Salon.com, Portland Monthly, Edible Portland, AAA's Via, The Statesman-Journal, Salem Weekly, Oregon Quarterly, Oregon Humanities Magazine, and Northwest Palate.
 Emily is the books editor for Eugene Magazine.

-Teaching: Emily teaches introduction to magazine journalism, most recently at the School of Journalism and Communication at the University of Oregon and at the University of Iowa, where she received an M.A. in Journalism in 2008.
-You might also know her through the Oregon Chapter of the Fulbright Association.
+Teaching: Emily teaches introduction to magazine journalism, most recently at the School of Journalism and Communication at the University of Oregon and at the University of Iowa, where she received an M.A. in Journalism.
+She is the former president of the Oregon Chapter of the Fulbright Association and a is a member of the board for the Terroir Creative Writing Festival.

 Email: emilygrosvenor (at) gmail.com